RodSoriano/pre-card/README.md

 For the Front-End you also need:
 * npm 9.6^

-Once installed you can check the version of the package doing.
+Once installed you can check the version of the package by doing.

 ```
 <package> --version